-A downloadable virtual machine image for Windows, Mac OS X, Linux, and Android
+A downloadable virtual machine image for Windows, macOS, and Linux

 To whom it may concern;